Why Satisfactory Compressor Installation Relies on the Design

 These compressors are often some of the most expensive – and highly critical – systems found at production facilities.
 And for these reasons, they deserve lots of attention.
 This is because petrochemical plants, transmission pipelines, refineries, and several other industries depend heavily on this equipment.

-Industrial facilities should expect varying reliability and lifecycle costs from their respective installations due to several factors, including – but not limited in any way to – the overall quality of the initial design/specification, operational factors, and adequacy of maintenance practices.
+Industrial facilities should expect varying reliability and lifecycle costs from their respective installations due to several factors, including – but not limited in any way to – the overall quality of the initial design/specification, operational factors, apt field service management and the complete adequacy of maintenance practices.

 Numerous types of compressors can be found across a wide variety of industrial facilities.
 Some of the gases compressed by reciprocating compressors include: